Wyn Enterprise Administration Guide

 - In Control Panel, open Administrative Tools > Internet Information Services (IIS) Manager.

-In IIS Manager, in the left pane under Actions, select Wyn Enterprise server and click the Create Self-Signed Certificate.. to create a self-signed https certificate.
+In IIS Manager, in the right pane under Actions, select Wyn Enterprise server and click the Create Self-Signed Certificate.. to create a self-signed https certificate.

 In the Create Self-Signed Certificate dialog, choose the following options and click OK.

 You can view the certificate in the Server Certificates dialog.